 WiFi is a wireless network, which you connect to in order to get access to the internet without a physical connection or using your data allowance.

-Network is the name of the carrier/ cell phone provider you are with (Vodafone, EE, T-mobile etc)
+Network is the name of the carrier/ mobile phone provider you are with (Vodafone, EE, T-mobile etc).
+These are called a cellular network in the USA

 Mobile Data is how much ‘data’ you have to use on the internet.
-Some networks have an unlimited data plan, but others only allow you so much.
+Some networks have an unlimited data plan, but others only allow you so much before you are cut off or restricted.
 This is especially true if you’re touring outside your home country.
 (This is also called cellular data.)

 Mobile internet/ mobile broadband are other terms for using the internet away from home/ without a fixed connection.
 Usually on 4G.